Jessime/Excision/src/static/story/level1.md

 ### Problem

  You have three files, all of which are in FASTA format.
- 1. `data/1/reference.fa` contains a single sequence.
+ 1. `reference.fa` contains a single sequence.
 This sequence is what is expected if no mutations are present in a sample.
- 2. `data/1/control.fa` contains ~50 sequences of the same region of the genome as the reference sequence.
+ 2. `control.fa` contains ~50 sequences of the same region of the genome as the reference sequence.
- 3. `data/1/theraptrix.fa` is the file recovered yesterday.
+ 3. `theraptrix.fa` is the file recovered yesterday.
 It contains another ~50 sequence from people who may have been exposed to illegally dumped waste.

  Write a program that, using these three files, calculates the p-value of the difference in mutation rates between `control.fa` and `theraptrix.fa`.
 Output the p-value, to 4 decimal places, to `results/1.txt`.